Skip to content

 Why is this exciting?

-The Sapa Incas tell of cities in the mountains, fast messengers, long roads, big decisions, and an empire that was organized without cars, airplanes, or the internet.
+The Sapa Incas tell of cities in the mountains, swift messengers, long roads, grand decisions, and an empire organized without cars, airplanes, or the internet.

 Discover more

-If you want to delve deeper into the PeruMagazin world, you'll find more relevant pages here.
+If you'd like to dive deeper into the PeruMagazin world, you'll find more relevant pages here.

-Perusina and Perusino read together about Peru and the Inca world
+Perusina and Perusino reading together about Peru and the Inca world

 Follow PeruMagazin